HunterSchuller/HunterSchuller/README.md

 - 👀 I’m interested in Sports Analytics, Statistics, Data Analytics, and coding.
 - 🌱 I’m currently learning Java and R.
 - 💞️ I’m looking to collaborate on coding projects and data analysis projects.
-- 📫 How to reach me via email: schullerhunter@gmail.com.
+- 📫 How to reach me: via email: schullerhunter@gmail.com.

 <!---
 HunterSchuller/HunterSchuller is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.